-This ultimately led to his death.
+Ultimately, his calls for religious tolerance led to his death.
 On January 30, 1948, Gandhi, who was weak from repeated hunger strikes, walked with his grandnieces to a prayer meeting.
-Along the way, a Hindu extremist who opposed his tolerance of Muslims, knelt before Gandhi and then shot him three times.
+Along the way, a Hindu extremist that opposed his tolerance of Muslims, knelt before Gandhi and then shot him three times.
 His death sent shockwaves through the community and he was mourned nationwide, with over two million people joining his funeral procession.
-But his teachings of nonviolence lived on and inspired later civil rights leaders such as Martin Luther King Jr. and Nelson Mandela.
+His teachings of civil disobedience lived on, however, inspiring later civil rights leaders such as Martin Luther King Jr. and Nelson Mandela.